Part ofClaude Models Explained: Opus vs Sonnet vs Haiku

 In This Article

-7 sectionsClaude Opus 4.8 is Anthropic's flagship large language model, released May 28, 2026, built for the hardest reasoning and agentic coding.
-It tops the SWE-bench Pro benchmark at 69.2%, costs $5 per million input and $25 per million output tokens, and holds up to a 1-million-token context window with an adaptive thinking mode you switch on per request.
+Claude Opus 4.8 is the most capable model in Anthropic's Opus 4 series, released 28 May 2026 for the hardest reasoning and agentic coding.
+It tops SWE-bench Pro at 69.2%, costs $5 per million input and $25 per million output tokens, and holds a 1-million-token context window.
+Claude Opus 5 has since replaced it at the same price, but 4.8 remains callable as a legacy model.

 What is Claude Opus 4.8?

 You reach it as the model ID claude-opus-4-8 on the Claude API, or inside Claude for Pro, Max, Team, and Enterprise plans.
-It's also generally available on Amazon Bedrock, Google Cloud, Microsoft Foundry, and GitHub Copilot, so most enterprise stacks can call it without leaving their existing cloud.
+It's also available on Amazon Bedrock (anthropic.claude-opus-4-8), Google Cloud, Microsoft Foundry, and GitHub Copilot, so most enterprise stacks can call it without leaving their existing cloud.
 Two things define the release: a 1-million-token context window by default and an adaptive thinking mode that lets the model reason before it answers.

-Claude Opus 4.8 benchmarks: where it leads
+Benchmarks: where it leads

 | Benchmark | Opus 4.8 | Opus 4.7 | What it measures |